bfrancom/benfran.com/_posts/2023-01-26-cdk-app-runner.md

 I wanted to see how [CDK](https://aws.amazon.com/cdk/) would handle deploying an [AppRunner](https://aws.amazon.com/apprunner/) website, and it turns out, it's easy as pie 🥧🍕.

+Make sure you have cdk installed locally: `npm install -g aws-cdk` then run the following:

 `mkdir cdk-app-runner && cd cdk-app-runner && cdk init --language typescript`

 Then edit `lib/cdk-app-runner-stack.ts` and add the following: